natdarke/nat-router/README.md

 * npm test

+## To Do
+* Check POST data is valid
+* Allow query string on static files

 ## Future Version
 * As if often the case, it takes writing a program to realise how it should have been done.
 The next version of this router will have a different API (see examples below) and will be re-staructured accordingly